 Feature abilities and expertise that fit the job objective.

-When to use a resume objective (and general resume objective examples)
+When to use a resume objective (resume objective vs. summary statement)

 Is it better to have a career objective or a summary statement on a resume?
 It depends on your years of experience and the goal of your resume.